a-asen/PSY-3006-Visualization/ex2/data/README.md

-Data has been downloaded from OSF - https://osf.io/xq6wr/.
+Data and scropt has been downloaded from OSF - https://osf.io/xq6wr/.